English land law: History

 After both World Wars, land management and housing increasingly came under social ownership and regulation, with new council homes, rights for tenants, and ownership interests in land recognised through contributions to family life.

 Over the twentieth century, land law became increasingly social in character.
-First, from the Housing Act 1919 and the post war government's policy of building "homes fit for heroes" more and more houses were built, and maintained, by local governments.
+First, from the Housing, Town Planning, &c.
+Act 1919 and the post war government's policy of building "homes fit for heroes" more and more houses were built, and maintained, by local governments.
 In private accommodation, new rights were enacted for tenants against their landlords, with some security of tenure and rent regulation, a break on unfettered "freedom of contract".
 The policy was halted by the Housing Act 1980, which sought to privatise properties by introducing a "right to buy" one's council home.
 At the same time, rights for tenants, and constraints on rental increases were reduced, albeit that tenants did retain some minima of rights, for example under the Landlord and Tenant Act 1985 and the Protection from Eviction Act 1977.
 Second, property was increasingly used as a source of finance for business, and similarly became source of profit for banks, mortgage lenders and real estate investment trusts.
 This fact drove changes in the market for mortgage regulation, while the growing financial interest in land tended to conflict with family life.
 As the UK came closer to gender equality, women as much as men contributed to the purchase of homes, as well as contributing to raising families and children.
 In 1970, in Pettitt v Pettitt, Lord Diplock remarked that "the wider employment of married women in industry, commerce and the professions and the emergence of a property-owning, particularly a real-property-mortgaged-to-a-building-society-owning, democracy" had compelled courts to acknowledge contributions to the home and family life as potentially generating proprietary interests.
 However, if banks sought to repossess homes from people who had defaulted on mortgage repayments, the courts were faced with a choice of whether to prefer those economic interests over social values.
 The membership of the United Kingdom in the European Convention on Human Rights meant that article 8, on the right to a private and family life, could change the freedom of banks or landlords to evict people, particularly where children's stability and upbringing were at stake, though by the early twenty-first century the case law had remained cautious.
 Third, land use in general was subject to a comprehensive regulatory framework.
 The old common laws between neighbours, of easements, covenants, nuisance and trespass were largely eclipsed by locally and democratically determined planning laws, environmental regulation, and a framework for use of agricultural resources.